 It’s always a beautiful day to go hiking or camping in our state… especially when Oregon is celebrating 100 years of state parks this year!

 Being an Oregonian and enjoying the outdoors go hand-in-hand.
 It’s in our DNA.
-In fact, over 80% of us residents take out our tent to the Pacific Northwest wilderness at least once a year.
+In fact, over 80% of us residents take out our tents to the Pacific Northwest wilderness at least once a year.
 With a wide varied landscape consisting of beaches, mountains, forests, farmland, and desert, there is no shortage of places to traverse.
 The landscape has been the inspiration and backdrop for many great local authors.

 It’s truly the best of all worlds!
 And with a beautiful weekend on the horizon, it’s time to get out of the house.